Poor Wi-Fi Signal on your iPhone XR? Lets Fix It!

 - Tap connect and see if the problem has been resolved.

 Miscellaneous factors affecting the signal connections

-- Make sure you have the later iOS version – the latest software update can fix Wi-Fi signal issues.
+- Ensure you have the later iOS version – the latest software update can fix Wi-Fi signal issues.
 This will also fix interrelated bugs and system errors.
-There’s a possibility that you may miss to view and download over-the-air updates because of your Wi-Fi interruptions on your iPhone.
-The synonym to this problem would be to use iTunes on your desktop version to check for the latest update.
+There's a possibility that you may miss viewing and downloading over-the-air updates because of your Wi-Fi interruptions on your iPhone.
+The synonym for this problem would be to use iTunes on your desktop version to check for the latest update.
 You can then download and install it.

 BONUS - Manual DNS Setup on iPhone

-This creates a massive impact, it is not always Wi-Fi reception but other issues like altering the DNS setting that would fix your issue.
+This creates a massive impact.
+It is not always Wi-Fi reception, but other issues like altering the DNS setting would fix your issue.
 This is not a method to boost your Wi-Fi reception but a way to go through some other DNS to obtain data from the internet.

-Here are few options and how to do it:
+Here are a few options and how to do it:

-- Navigate to settings and tap on Wi-Fi and the ‘i’ icon to the right of Wi-Fi network connected name.
+- Navigate to Settings and tap on Wi-Fi and the 'i' icon to the right of the Wi-Fi network connected name.